 The Colorado Community College System (CCCS) continues to make strides in creating a suite of Bachelor of Applied Science (BAS) degrees to support the statewide student population.
-The BAS in Elementary Education with emphasis in Early Childhood Education will provide an avenue to help resolve two of the most challenging workforce needs in rural areas- educators in elementary and early childhood.
+The BAS in Education will provide an avenue to help resolve one of the most challenging workforce needs in rural areas- secondary educators in Career and Technical Education (CTE).
+This program will not only provide a seamless pathway to becoming a CTE Educator, but it will also then subsequently provide a pipeline of students exposed to career and technical fields, which also have large workforce deficits.

 This program is built on a Grow Your Own model that encourages students to remain in their home community and continue working while pursuing additional education.
-Historically, students in rural areas who desired a career in education, were required to travel to the closest university or relocate to another community.
-Both these options create undue hardship for students.
-This BAS in Elementary Education, with an emphasis in Early Childhood Education will provide a necessary pathway for CCCS students interested in pursuing a bachelor's degree in education.
+Historically, students completing an AAS in any technical field, did not have the opportunity to continue their education as typically AAS degrees lack a seamless transfer to 4-year institutions in the state.
+This new BAS in Education, with endorsement in Technology Education will provide a necessary pathway for CCCS students interested in pursuing a bachelor's degree in education.

-By developing a BAS Degree in Elementary Education at community colleges, there will be greater opportunities to build a pipeline of diverse educators committed to rural communities.
-Through this program, there will be strengthened partnerships among postsecondary and the Pre-K to 12 systems across several regions.
+By developing a BAS Degree in Education at community colleges, there will be greater opportunities to build a pipeline of diverse educators committed to rural communities.
+Through this program, there will be strengthened partnerships among postsecondary and the K-12 system across several regions.
 The project will allow individuals to remain in their communities while transitioning from various levels of the educational arena.
 Pathways can lead from classroom aide to paraprofessional to teacher.
-The ability to transition along multiple pathways will enhance economic mobility and strengthen the industry of education, as well as strengthen communities by providing a source of qualified educators.
-Individuals may enter this program via various pathways such as the Associate of Arts in Early Childhood Education or the Associate of Arts in Elementary Education.
+The ability to transition along multiple pathways will enhance economic mobility and strengthen the industry of education.
+Individuals who are interested in a career in teaching will have a streamlined program which allows them to remain in their home community.